KevRitchie/KevRitchie.github.io/_posts/2021-04-07-aspnetcore-environment-variable.markdown

 categories: aspnet core environment
 ---

 So you've "Right Click Published" your ASP.NET Core application and things are going great.
-Suddenly you hit an error on the site with a message similar to this **`The Development environment shouldn't be enabled for deployed applications.
+Suddenly you hit an error on the site with a message similar to this:

+**The Development environment shouldn't be enabled for deployed applications.
 It can result in displaying sensitive information from exceptions to end users.
-For local debugging, enable the Development environment by setting the ASPNETCORE_ENVIRONMENT environment variable to Development and restarting the app`**.
+For local debugging, enable the Development environment by setting the ASPNETCORE_ENVIRONMENT environment variable to Development and restarting the app.**

 You've double checked the publish profile settings and everything looks good; you can see it's in release mode.
 What gives?!